 Me: “Don’t stick your finger in the power outlet.”

 Me: “Well, it has to do with the fact that there are free electrons stored in the copper and your finger is acting as a conductor, allowing them to flow… er… just because.”

-The point of this is that you might encounter more success if you do not pepper others with all five whys at once.
+The point of this is that you might encounter more success if you do not pepper others with all 5 whys at once.
 Teams often approach the 5 Whys method in a formal meeting or discussion group.
 They want to discover the root cause as quickly as possible and move on.
-But consider finding a way to spread them out, and ask a variety of people.
+But consider finding a way to spread the questions out and ask a variety of people.
 Stakeholders will feel less like you are on an inquisition and will open up more readily.

 2. Don’t get discouraged

 It is important to remember that people often resist getting to the root cause, and they often are not even aware they are resisting.
 Instead, they simply get more uncomfortable the closer you get.
 This may have to do with the fact that getting to the root cause can lead to change and upheaval, which makes most people uncomfortable.
 As a project manager, your stakeholders might be worried about missing a deadline and apply pressure to get through the process quickly.

 3. Beware of false positives

 People can become very certain about things that are not necessarily accurate.
 Not that long ago in our history, doctors were “sure” that yellow fever was caused by “bad air.”
 The same was true for malaria (the name literally means “bad air”).
 While there were correlations between these diseases and swampy, damp air, it was actually mosquitos that were transmitting them.